Nordic model: Lutheran influence

-Labour market policy
+Labour markets

-The Nordic countries share active labour market policies as part of a social corporatist economic model intended to reduce conflict between labour and the interests of capital.
-This corporatist system is most extensive in Norway and Sweden, where employer federations and labour representatives bargain at the national level mediated by the government.
-Labour market interventions are aimed at providing job retraining and relocation.
+The Nordic countries have similar labour market policies intended to reduce conflict between labour and business.
+This system is most extensive in Norway and Sweden, where employer federations and labour representatives bargain at the national level, mediated by the government.
+Labour market interventions emphasize job retraining and relocation.

-The Nordic labour market is flexible, with laws making it easy for employers to hire and shed workers or introduce labour-saving technology.
-To mitigate the negative effect on workers, the government labour market policies are designed to provide generous social welfare, job retraining and relocation services to limit any conflicts between capital and labour that might arise from this process.
+The Nordic labour market is flexible, with laws making it easy for employers to hire and shed workers or introduce technology.
+Labour market policies rely on generous social welfare, job retraining and relocation services to mitigate potential conflicts.